alicagatay/nvim/README.md

 Then run Neovim, ignore the errors, and call `:PlugInstall`

+# Plugins I want to mention about
+My Neovim configuration is using a good amount of plugins such as LSP and Startify.
+All the plugins that are in my inti.vim file has a purpose to me, none of them are unessential.
+Here, I want to mention some of them and how to configure them.

+## markdown-preview
+This plugin helps me to preview markdown files as I write them on the browser of my choice.
+The one thing that I love about this is that it almost updates the preview almost instantly as you type.
+The configuration of the plugin is also very simple. after calling `:PlugInstall` from the Neovim command line, change your directory to the folder of this plugin, and then type `yarn install` inside that folder.
+You are good to go.

+Once you opened a markdown file, you can preview it with the command `:MarkdownPreview`.
+To close the preview, simply close the file.

 ## Language Server Protocol

-This configuration includes some lines about setting LSP up for some languages such as Python and JavaScript.
-If you don't want these, or want to change the languages inside, please search the web for more information about NeoVim and it's LSP support
+The LSP plugin includes some lines about setting LSP up for some languages such as Python and JavaScript.
+If you don't want these, or want to change the languages inside, please search the web for more information about Neovim and it's LSP support

 ## Startify

-In this configuration, I have configured a start up screen that will open when you straightforward open Neovim without any files.
+With this plugin, I have configured a start up screen that will open when you straightforward open Neovim without any files.
 To configure the contents of this for your likings, please read the help page by calling `:h Startify` inside Neovim.